PaulBrownMagic/Frames/README.md

 ## Adding daemons
 Daemons are added as facets to `frames`.
-Simply choose the correct protocol, implement it as an object, and assign that object as a facet.
+Simply choose the correct protocol, implement it as an object, and pass that object as a facet.
 The test-case `calculate_attrs` is a good example.
 It works like so:

 ```prolog